chrisburr/DIRAC/docs/source/AdministratorGuide/Bookkeeping/administrate_oracle.rst

 You can write we have problem with the database and that the queries are very slow.
 IT/DB expert will find the slow queries and will probably tell what is the problem and try to solve.

-The `<https://cern.ch/session-manager>`_ is a portal provided by IT/DB where you can logon and find the running queries.
-You can find the query which is running very long, get the execution plan and also can take the query and run it in ``sqlplus``.
+The `session-manager <https://cern.ch/session-manager>`_ is a portal provided by IT/DB where you can login and find long running queries, get the execution plan and also can take the query and run it in ``sqlplus``.
 So you can compare the execution plan which is in the web and in sqlplus.

 When you login to the session manager, you have a reader and a writer account.
 All the select queries are running with the reader account.